soni801/soni801/README.md

 ---

-- 👀 I’m interested in UX/UI and general frontend programming
+- 👀 I’m interested in UX/UI and general full-stack development
-- 🌐 I'm currently working on web development
+- 🌐 I'm currently working on web and native desktop apps
-- 💻 I want to work on UX and desktop applications
+- 💻 I want to work on design, UX and API development

 ### 📞 Get in touch

 ---

-- 📧 Mail: mail.soni801@gmail.com
+- 📧 Mail: soni@yessness.com
 - 🎮 Discord: Soni#7454

 ---